 Coursework Related to your Major

 Just because you don’t excel at certain types of coursework doesn’t mean you should forgo it entirely.
-Many colleges and universities still require a foreign language credit, upper level science credits, and some advanced mathematics to be considered for acceptance.
+Many colleges and universities still require a foreign language credit, upper-level science credits, and some advanced mathematics to be considered for acceptance.
 Tutors are always available, either within the school itself or outside or school.
 Speak with your guidance counselor or contact a local academic coach to see what options may be available if you really need help.

 If you want scholarships, GPA is important.
 You may not always be able to maintain a 4.0, but the higher your GPA, the better.
-A solid B average of 3.0 may be considered for some scholarships, but most serious scholarships and colleges that sponsor them want a minimum of a 3.0 or higher.
+A solid B average of 3.0 may be considered for some scholarships.
+However, most serious scholarships and colleges that sponsor them want a minimum of a 3.0 or higher.
 The better your grades are, the more likely it is that you’ll earn scholarships.

 Not only should you try to maintain a high GPA but consider the previous section on academic rigor as well.
 High GPA work and academic rigor show that you are willing to work for major scholarship and fellowship opportunities, making your college application that much more attractive and more likely to be successful.